dalvlex/ws-keyboard/README.md

 # WebSocket Keyboard

 ### Description
-WebSocket Keyboard is a client-server tool for sending keyboard events from a HTTPS page on your desktop/mobile to a linux server running Ubuntu 18.04 or something similar.
+WebSocket Keyboard is a client-server tool for sending keyboard events from a HTTPS page on your desktop/mobile to a linux server running Ubuntu 16.04 LTS or above, Raspbian Buster etc. This is pretty fast in the local network as it uses sockets for transmission.

 This package was put together to allow control of a Raspberry Pi 4 from my Android mobile phone without using a physical keyboard, and for this purpose it works without any issue on 'Raspbian GNU/Linux 10 (buster)'.

 ### Install